LinReTraCe/LinReTraCe/KNOWN_ISSUES.md

 the planned refactor of the refinement into a fully input-agnostic module.

 ### PERF-05 — `detect_refinement_scale` probe grid is larger than it needs to be

+**Superseded by patch 19 (KI-R14):** `detect_refinement_scale` no longer drives
+the refinement; selection goes through `select_refinement_panels`, which needs no probe grid at all.
+The function is retained only for callers that still import it.
+Entry kept for provenance.

 | | |
 |---|---|